anlp-website/summer25/content/docs/grading/categories.md

 - Quizzes measure your understanding of the topics and they will be mostly conceptual questions.
 - Quizzes' answers will be released as soon as all our students took them including our ODS students.
 Please do not ask any questions about a quiz that you just take on Edstem before we release the answers.
 - Quizzes questions are selected randomly from our question bank, which means that students will not receive the same questions for their quiz.
-- We use Honorlock for all quizzes in this course to enhance assessment integrity.
-Quizzes will be open book, open notes with browser activity restricted to Canvas.
+- Honorlock will be used for all quizzes in this course to uphold assessment integrity.
+Quizzes are open book and open notes, allowing you to use physical paper notes.
+However, the use of any additional electronic devices, such as phones or iPads, is not permitted.
+Browser activity will also be restricted to Canvas only.

 ## Grading
 - You must achieve an overall weighted average of 60% to pass the course.